Rob12138/NN-IQS/README.md

 While Figure 3 is a theoretical calculation cited from literature with mu set to zero.
 Therefore the Figure 3 contour is a straight line and do not vary with mu.

+Resolution used in these two figures is 50x50.
 ### py file
 The py file include all the functions needed in the ipynb file.
 It is constructed from the spin model provided in the paper.